skarakasoglu/faceit-backend-test/README.md

 # faceit-backend-test
 ## Introduction
-This is a microservice that manages user operations developed in Golang.
+This is a microservice that manages user operations.

+## Tech Stack
+Golang, Docker, Postgresql

 ### Allowed Endpoints and Methods